Welcome to today's edition of the Rush 24-7 podcast.

 That's what the American people have got to understand.

-That's why I took the decision I took on the uh NSA decision.
+That's why I took the decision I took on the NSA decision, because I understand how dangerous they are.

 It is inexcusable for the United States Senate to let this Patriot Act expire.